|

 beginnings.

-do you recall about your initial bass experience?
+your initial bass experience?

 It was pretty funny; I got my Danelectro Short Horn and I asked somebody